thefangbear/JNI-By-Examples/README.md

 # (Introductory) Java Native Interface Programming, By Examples

+**Notice**: I'm now considering adding content to this tutorial.
+If you have proposals or new additions, please don't hesitate to [contribute](https://github.com/thefangbear/JNI-By-Examples/pulls).

 ## Table of contents
 * [Foreword](#foreword)
 * [A Written Introduction to Java Native Interface Programming](#a-written-introduction-to-java-native-interface-programming)